-When evaluating your Social Security Disability claim, the Social Security Administration (SSA) will look at your medical records to decide whether your condition truly inhibits your ability to work for at least 12 months.
-This is why it’s important to see your doctor on a regular basis to ensure your medical records are up to date and accurately reflect the number and severity of your symptoms.
+When evaluating your Social Security Disability claim, the Social Security Administration (SSA) will look at your medical records and doctor’s opinion to decide whether your condition truly inhibits your ability to work (substantial gainful activity) for at least 12 months.
+This is why it’s important to see your treating doctor on a regular basis to ensure your medical records are up to date and accurately reflect the number and severity of your symptoms.

 “A good medical source statement will outline what an individual is capable of performing when it comes to lifting, sitting, standing, and walking,” said Dr. Dale Robbins, M.D.
 J.D.
 “If you can have them list any postural and environmental limitations, that would be great as well.”

 You can get a medical source statement form from the SSA, or your attorney can draft one for your specific impairment.

 “You should approach your primary care provider or the appropriate specialist to fill out the doctor’s letter,” said Robbins.
 “If you’re suffering from depression and your primary care doctor is treating it, they should be the one to fill it out.
 But if you’re seeing a psychiatrist for your depression, then you would have your psychiatrist fill it out.”

 You shouldn’t feel reluctant to ask for your doctor’s help with your Social Security Disability claim either.
 Your Social Security Disability approval will only benefit you and your doctor.